tdwg/rs.tdwg.org/process/process-vocabulary.md

 ### 1.3.1 Human readable document listing terms

-The current terms CSV file can also be used along with a Python build script to create a human readable document listing terms and their metadata.
+The current terms CSV file and metadata YAML files can also be used along with a Python build script to create a human readable document listing terms and their metadata (a "List of Terms" document).

 **Note:** There is a distinction between this document listing terms and a "term list" document. *Term list* is a technical term defined in [section 3.3.3 of the SDS](http://rs.tdwg.org/sds/doc/specification/) denoting a list of terms incorporated into a vocabulary that share a common namespace.
 Therefore, a "term list" document is a document that describes all of the terms included in a term list.
 The document listing terms that is described here may or may not be the same as a "term list" document since it can include terms from a single namespace or terms from an entire vocabulary that consists of multiple term lists.
 Documents listing terms in a vocabulary are typically called "List of Terms" documents.

 During the initial vocabulary development process, a List of Terms build script can be used to generate drafts for review.
 Re-running the build script will cause changes or corrections made to the hand generated CSV file to be reflected in a revised document listing terms.
 Typically, the drafts are managed in a branch, since making the changes to the "master" branch could potentially make the drafts go "live".

-## 1.4 How to use this document
+### 1.3.2 Redirection for human-readable term metadata during content negotiation

-This document explains the steps for processing a hand-generated CSV file using a Python script.
-NOTE: term deprecations cannot be carried out using this workflow and they require a number of special steps.
-See the [notes at the start of the detailed Jupyter notebook](process_rs_tdwg_org.ipynb) for specific steps that are necessary for term deprecations.
+For term IRIs, redirection during content-negotiation for machine-readable representations is handled automatically by the server, since those representations are generated directly from the metadata stored in the rs.tdwg.org repo.
+However, the human-readable representations redirect to fragment identifiers in List of Terms documents.
+For currently maintained vocabularies, these are usually GitHub Pages-generated web pages whose actual page URLs do not correspond to the term IRIs.
+Correct redirection is controlled by the redirect URL in the [`redirects.csv` file](https://github.com/tdwg/rs.tdwg.org/blob/master/html/redirects.csv) in the `html` directory of the `rs.tdwg.org`.
+The `process.py` processing script will update this table automatically, but vocabulary maintainers MUST make sure that the fragment identifiers in the List of Terms documents follow a pattern that can be specified in the `config.yaml` file.

 # 2 Using this document